m-reza-rahman/azure-cafe/README.md

 * Select New service connection -> Kubernetes.
 Select Azure subscription as your authentication.
 Select the cluster to be azure-cafe-cluster-`<your suffix>` and the namespace to be default.
 Specify the connection name to be azure-cafe-cluster.
 Click save.

 ## Create and Run the Pipeline
 * Select pipelines.
 Click create pipeline.
 Select GitHub as source control.
 Select azure-cafe from your own repository.
 Select existing Azure Pipelines YAML file.
-Select azure-pipelines.yml as the path.
+Select azure-pipelines.yml as the path (in most cases this will be detected automatically).

 * In the YAML file, replace occurrences of `rezarahman` with `<Your Docker Hub ID>`.
 Replace occurrences of `<Your Application Insights key>` with the instrumentation key you noted earlier.
 When done, hit save and run.
 * When the job finishes running, the application will be deployed to Kubernetes.
 Grant the job access to resources if needed.